Emanuele-rgb/normattiva-scrape/IMPLEMENTATION_SUMMARY.md

 ## ✅ What Has Been Implemented

-I have successfully created a comprehensive article updates feature for the NORME-NET scraper that handles the "aggiornamenti all'articolo" functionality shown in your screenshots.
+I have successfully created a comprehensive article updates feature for the NORMATTIVA-SCRAPE scraper that handles the "aggiornamenti all'articolo" functionality shown in your screenshots.
 Here's what has been implemented:

 ## 📁 New Files Created